cloudposse/github-action-release-branch-manager/README.md

 For additional context, refer to some of these links.

 - [Release Drafter GitHub Action](https://github.com/release-drafter/release-drafter) - Drafts your next release notes as pull requests are merged into your default branch.
-- [Release Branch Manager GitHub Action](https://en.wikipedia.org/wiki/Test_harness) - Automatically creates "Long Term Support (LTS)" release branches when new releases are published
+- [Release Branch Manager GitHub Action](https://github.com/cloudposse/github-action-release-branch-manager) - Automatically creates "Long Term Support (LTS)" release branches when new releases are published
+- [Major Release Tagger GitHub Action](https://github.com/cloudposse/github-action-major-release-tagger) - GitHub Action that automatically generates or updates `v<major-release>` tags every time a new release is published.

 ## Help